Södertälje: From 1950 until today

 During the 1970s, immigration from Finland declined, while many Christian Assyrians/Syriacs settled in Södertälje, mostly from Tur Abdin, Turkey.
 At the end of the 1990s, many Iraqis arrived, as well as Finnish and Syrian people.
-In 2013, there were reports in the media that a parallel society founded by Assyrian and syriac (Aramean) minorities had emerged, with norms, rules and a banking system without control from society.
-Swedish law enforcement allocated extensive resources.
-A trial against the mafia-like organisation Södertäljenätverket (English: The Södertälje network) ended in 2013.
+In 2013, there were reports in the media that a parallel society founded by Assyrian/Syriac minorities had emerged, with norms, rules and a banking system outside the control of the Swedish state, and which included illegal activity.
+Extensive resources were allocated to law enforcement.
+Charges were brought against the mafia-like organisation Södertäljenätverket (the Södertälje network) resulting in a criminal trial which ended in 2013.

-Södertälje also has a growing population of about 1,500 Mandaeans, most with Iraqi origins.
+Södertälje also has a growing population of about 1,500 Mandaeans, most of Iraqi origin.

-Construction of Almnäs garrison started in 1970.
+Construction of Almnäs garrison began in 1970.
 Svea Engineer Corps and the Engineering Troops Cadet School (INGKAS) relocated to Almnäs.
 They were joined by Swedint, the Armed Forces International training school, in 1984.
 During the 1990s, the Life Guards were also present at Almnäs.
 After 1996, the armed forces underwent a major reorganisation and left Almnäs altogether in 2004.
 The area is now a business park.

 Many of the city's modern attractions were built in the 1980s.
 A museum based on the book La Science Amusante by French writer Arthur Good was built.
 The museum is called Tom Tits Experiment after the author's pen name Tom Tit.
 The new bath house Sydpoolen opened in 1987, and is now one of the most visited bathing facilities in the country.
 During the 2010 and 2020 centuries, several infrastructure projects were completed or started.
-Further widening of the canal and the lock was initiated, as well as the upgrade of the railway around Södertälje Hamn railway station to increase capacity.
+Further widening of the canal and the lock was initiated, as well as the upgrade of the railway around Södertälje hamn railway station to increase capacity.